apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 	:ip6:       This Traffic Router's IPv6 address
 	:location:  The name of the Cache Group to which this Traffic Router belongs
 	:port:      The port number on which this Traffic Router listens for incoming HTTP requests
-	:profile:   The name of the profile used by this Traffic Router
+	:profile:   The :ref:`profile-name` of the :term:`Profile` used by this Traffic Router
 	:status:    The health status of this Traffic Router

 		.. seealso:: :ref:`health-proto`